 a student may wish to seek independent financial advice before applying for a loan.

-Census dates (2 MB) (PDF document) are the date a student may withdraw from their course or part of the course using the withdrawal form prior to their census dates to not incur a debt.
+Census dates are the date a student may withdraw from their course or part of the course using the withdrawal form prior to their census dates to not incur a debt.

-Students must read the information on the student loans website and complete the online VET Student Loan – Application form to apply for a loan.
+Students must read the information on the VET student loans page and complete the online VET Student Loan Application form to apply for a loan.
 This must be done at least 16 days prior to census dates.

 Student will need to provide one of the following documents for Citizenship when applying for the loan online: